Royal New Zealand Navy: World War II

 In 1943, the light cruiser HMS Gambia was transferred to the RNZN as HMNZS Gambia.
 In November 1944, the British Pacific Fleet, a joint British Commonwealth military formation, was formed, based in Sydney, Australia.
-Most RNZN ships were transferred to the BPF, including Gambia and Achilles.
+Most RNZN ships, including Gambia and Achilles, were transferred to the BPF.
 They took part in the Battle of Okinawa and operations in the Sakishima Islands, near Japan.
 In August 1945, HMNZS Gambia was New Zealand's representative at the surrender of Japan.

 Post-World War II

 During April 1947 a series of non-violent mutinies occurred amongst the sailors and non-commissioned officers of four RNZN ships and two shore bases.
 Overall, up to 20% of the sailors in the RNZN were involved in the mutinies.
 The resulting manpower shortage forced the RNZN to remove the light cruiser Black Prince, one of their most powerful warships, from service and set the navy's development and expansion back by a decade.
 Despite this impact, the size and scope of the events have been downplayed over time.